 In August we asked for your feedback around opening times for places that sell alcohol, training requirements and whether you would like to see any limits around where places that sell alcohol can be located or on the number of places that sell alcohol in a town or township area.

-• A majority of respondents supported keeping the current opening hours for both on-licence and off-licence premises (exact number varied from licence to licence ranging from 54-73% of respondents)
+A majority of respondents supported keeping the current opening hours for all licences except off-licence premises

 What happens next?